 Check out the links below to browse printable Holiday Letter templates and samples.

 The letter is a useful instrument that can be used not only by individuals.
 In order to improve loyalty, businesses can use a professional Holiday Letter to wish happy holidays to their clients or employees.
 In addition to this, businesses can tie their celebratory emails to seasonal events and announce special sales or promotions of their goods and services.

-Writing the letter can be a little confusing, especially for those who have not done it before.
+Writing a letter can be a little confusing, especially for those who have not done it before.
 To help this, a sender can browse Holiday Letter ideas or check out these templates which provide more specific details:

 - Christmas Letter.
-This type of letter can be used when a sender wants to wish a Merry Christmas to someone, and share their expectations about the upcoming holidays;
+This type of letter can be used when a sender wants to wish a Merry Christmas to someone, and share their expectations about the upcoming holidays.

 - Happy Birthday Letter.
 This letter is supposed to be used when a sender would like to wish a Happy Birthday to someone, and express their hopes for them.

 Your Holiday Letter should include the following parts:

 - Addressee.
 In the first part of the letter, the sender can state the name and the current address of the person they are addressing.
 That way the letter will find its destination and will not be lost.

 - Introduction.
 The sender can start the letter with a warm opening where they can greet the addressee and wish them happy holidays.
 Depending on how close the sender is to the addressee, they can open the letter with something unique and polite.